rust-lang/rust/text/0000-kinds-of-allocators.md

 the trait need only provide two method bodies: [alloc and dealloc][].

 (This is only *somewhat* analogous to the `Iterator` trait in Rust.
-It is currently very uncommon to override any methods of `Iterator` ecept for `fn next`.
+It is currently very uncommon to override any methods of `Iterator` except for `fn next`.
 However, I expect it will be much more common for `Allocator` to override at least some of the other methods, like `fn realloc`.)